Magnolia 5.6 reached end of life on June 25, 2020. This branch is no longer supported, see End-of-life policy.

 Test the synchronize command un-scheduled first.
 If it runs correctly, schedule it to publish to a new public instance after one minute (CRON expression:

 0 * * * * ? ).
-If this works correctly too, point the subscriber configuration to the out-of-sync target instance and modify the CRON schedule as required.
+If this works correctly too, point the receiver configuration to the out-of-sync target instance and modify the CRON schedule as required.